Dr Pauline Joubert

 - some prolapse surgery

 - laparoscopic hysterectomy.

 Both of our obstetricians have 3D/4D ultrasound machines capable of producing outstanding images of your growing baby.
 Ultrasound scans are usually done at every visit at no extra charge.
 We do still refer you to a specialist ultrasound practice for your nuchal translucency scan at approximately 12 weeks and your morphology scan at approximately 18 weeks.

 See our gallery of ultrasound images for more examples.

 In the interest of health, safety and quality patient care, Pauline and Melinda are not able to be on call all the time.
 They are usually on call for their own patients during the week and then share weekend calls with the following doctors:

 On occasion they will also take leave to attend conferences or to enjoy a holiday.

 If you need to contact your doctor after hours, please page them.
 If they are not currently on call, the paging company will inform you how to contact the on-call doctor.
 You may also call The Wesley Hospital Labour Ward on 3232 7221 for obstetric issues or The Wesley Emergency Centre on 3232 7333 for gynaecology issues.

 We are not a bulk-billing practice, so you will have out-of-pocket expenses if you see us.
 Please contact our practice staff for information about our fees.
-We do not accept DVA patients.
 Payment is required at the time of your consultation.
 We prefer payment by EFTPOS or major credit cards.